 I had lived there for twelve years and had no desire to move.
 I loved hiking along the trails and visiting the ruins of forgotten buildings hidden in the mountains.

-I went to UNC, the college that was settled in Asheville.
+I went to UNC, a college settled in Asheville.
 I didn't go until I was 20 though.
 I had to stay to care for my father who had cancer for two years.

 When I got my degree, my parents gave me some cash they had saved and convinced me to take a celebration trip up north.
-I reluctantly agreed; I was not very enthusiastic to go somewhere that had no forest, mountains or lakes.
+With reluctance, I agreed; I was hardly enthusiastic to go somewhere that had no forest, mountains or lakes.

 July rolled around and I packed my suitcases.
 I took care to make sure that my scrapbook lay on top of my clothes and wasn't crushed.